Toggle menu

 PWA Install Banner

 In your subsite configuration, pick an article to use as the "Install prompt article".
-This article will display it's heading and summary or intro text (with summary text taking precedence if both are available).
-If neither summary or intro text are available, the body text will be displayed.
+The article will display it's heading, and summary or intro text (with summary text taking precedence if both are available).
+If there isn't any article summary or intro text, the body text will be displayed.
 If the summary or intro are displayed, and there's also body text, a "Read more" link will take the user to the full article.

 Dismissing the banner sets a cookie called PWA_MESSAGE_DISMISSED so it wont appear again.
 The banner won't appear if the site is being viewed from the PWA, and attempts are made to check if the PWA is already installed, but this functionality varies between devices.